What Is the Paid-In-Full Discount?

-Pre-paying a good way to lower your rates.
-You should definitely take advantage if you have the money on hand and this discount is available.
-All you’ll need to do is make sure you your provider enough to cover your premium in advance.
+Pre-paying your auto insurance is an easy way to lower your premium.
+You should definitely take advantage if you have the money on hand and a paid-in-full discount is available.
+All you’ll need to do is make sure you square your account in advance.
 The amount you can save depends on your insurer and state.
-This is not available in California.
+This reward is not available in California.

 Pros:

-• Discount.
-Many insurers lower rates if you completely pay off your premium.
+- Discount.
+Many insurers offer a discount if you completely pay off your premium.
 It can help you save a little extra each billing cycle.

 Cons: